jjpaters/deploy-iac/README.md

 # Deploy IAC

-Infrastructure for Deploy; a AWS solution for deploying static sites to traditional web hosting.
+An AWS solution for deploying static sites build using CI/CD tools, such as CircleCI, to traditional web hosting.